Banned Supplements in the Military

 They endure grueling fitness regimes, required to haul heavy loads and in all weathers, on little sleep, and have to be battle-ready all year round.

 On the other hand, an athlete needs to excel in usually one event, the athlete has on and off seasons while being supported by a team for optimum performance.

-When you start to look at soldiers as elite athletes, it starts to make more sense that nutritional supplements can be of benefit.
+When you start to look at soldiers as elite athletes, it starts to make more sense that dietary supplements can be of benefit.

 In this article we shall cover the following: